Driver charged with manslaughter after Acadia National Park crash that killed three

 On Saturday, she said that the one person who survived the crash was taken to Mount Desert Island Hospital and that the car’s three other occupants were found dead at the scene.

-On Monday, an employee of the Hancock County Jail confirmed that Manubolo was there, but said that more information would not be available until after the Labor Day holiday.
+On Monday, an employee of the Hancock County Jail confirmed that Manubolu was there, but said that more information would not be available until after the Labor Day holiday.

 Comments